-Antonio L. Go, 78, was elected as an Independent Director of the Company since 2007.
-He also currently serves as Director and President of Equitable Computer Services, Inc. and is Chairman of Equicom Savings Bank and ALGO Leasing and Finance Inc. He is also a Director of Medilink Network, Inc., Maxicare Healthcare Corporation, Equicom Manila Holdings, Equicom Inc., Equitable Development Corporation, United Industrial Corporation Limited, T32 Dental Centre Singapore, Dental Implant and Maxillofacial Centre Hong Kong, Cebu Air Inc., Pin-An Holdings, Inc., Equicom Information Technology, Robinsons Retail Holdings, Inc. and Steel Asia Manufacturing Corporation.
-He is also a trustee of Go Kim Pah Foundation, Equitable Foundation, Inc., and Gokongwei Brothers Foundation, Inc. He graduated from Youngstown University, United States with a Bachelor of Science degree in Business Administration.
-He attended the International Advanced Management program at the International Management Institute, Geneva, Switzerland as well as the Financial Planning/Control program at the ABA National School of Bankcard Management, Northwestern University, United States.
+Antonio L. Go, 79, was elected as an Independent Director of the Company since 2007.
+He is also an Independent Director of JG Summit Holdings, Inc. He currently serves as Director and President of Equitable Computer Services, Inc. and is Chairman of Equicom Savings Bank and

+ALGO Leasing and Finance Inc. He is also a Director of Medilink Network, Inc., Maxicare Healthcare Corporation, Equicom Manila Holdings, Equicom Inc., Equitable Development Corporation, United Industrial Corporation Limited, T32 Dental Centre Singapore, Dental Implant and Maxillofacial Centre Hong Kong, Pin-An Holdings, Inc., Equicom Information Technology, Robinsons Retail Holdings, Inc., Cebu Air, Inc. and Steel Asia Manufacturing Corporation.
+He is also a Trustee of Go Kim Pah Foundation, Equitable Foundation, Inc., and Gokongwei Brothers Foundation, Inc. He graduated from Youngstown University, United States with a Bachelor Science Degree in Business Administration.
+He attended the International Advance Management program at the International Management Institute, Geneva, Switzerland as well as the Financial Planning/Control program at the ABA National School of Bankcard Management, Northwestern University, United States.

-Benedicto Coyiuto, 39, was elected Director of the Company during the last Annual Stockholders' Meeting held on June 27, 2013.
-He is also a Director of PGA Cars, Inc. and PGA Automobile, Inc. He is the Assistant to the Chairman of PGA Sompo Japan Insurance, Inc. He is the son of Mr. Robert Coyiuto, Jr.
+Benedicto Coyiuto, 40, was elected Director of the Company during the last Annual Stockholders' Meeting held on June 27, 2013.
+He is also a Director of Manila Polo Club.
+He is the Audi Philippines Head of PGA Cars, Inc. and Executive Assistant for General Affairs of PGA Sompo Japan Insurance, Inc. He is the son of Mr. Robert Coyiuto, Jr.

-Josephine V. Barcelon, 58, was elected Director during the meeting of June_2014.
+Josephine V. Barcelon, 59, was elected Director during the meeting of June 25, 2014.
 She is the President / Nominee of J.M.
 Barcelon & Co., Inc., Stockbroker, Member: Philippine Stock Exchange and CEO of the Barcelon Group of Companies.

-James Coyiuto, 63, was elected as Director of the Company since 2005.
+James Coyiuto, 65, was elected as Director of the Company since 2005.
 He is also the Director of Prudential Guarantee and Assurance, Inc., Guarantee Development Corporation and PGA, Sompo Japan Insurance Inc.

-Ricardo Balbido, Jr., 67, has been elected as an Independent Director of the Company in 2005.
+Ricardo Balbido, Jr., 68, has been elected as an Independent Director of the Company in 2005.
 He is presently the Chairman of the Board of Trustees of Silliman University.
 Currently, he is doing financial consultancy after retirement from his various banking stint as former President and CEO of Philippine Veterans Bank, former President and COO of Dao Heng Bank, Inc., former Senior Vice President of Bank of the Philippine Islands.
 He was also former President of the Philippine Clearing House Corporation, and Director of Bankers Association of the Philippines.
 Mr. Balbido received his degree in Bachelor of Science in Business Administration Major in Accounting from Silliman University and is a Certified Public Accountant.
 He earned full academics in Master in Business Administration from Ateneo de Manila University.

-Perry L. Pe, 56, has been the Assistant Corporate Secretary of the Company since 1994.
+Perry L. Pe, 57, has been the Assistant Corporate Secretary of the Company since 1994.
 He has been a Director since 1995.
 He is also the Corporate Secretary of SIAEP and A-Plus; Senior Partner of Romulo, Mabanta, Buenaventura, Sayoc, and Delos Angeles Law Office; Director of Delphi Group, Ace Saatchi Saatchi, AG & P Philippines, Inc., Island Quarry and Aggregate Corporation, Apo Land and Quarry Corporation.
 Honorary Consul General of Denmark to the Philippines.
 Atty.
 Perry L. Pe is the son-in-law of Mr. John Gokongwei, Jr.

-Apollo P. Madrid, 77, has been the Senior Vice President - Operations and Administration of the Company since 1990.
+Apollo P. Madrid, 78, has been the Senior Vice President - Operations and Administration of the Company since 1990.